 Keeping the Dental Experience Positive for Children & Infants

 If you believe your child is in a caring environment then the rest of the “scary” stuff can be looked after quite easily.
-With positive and encouraging comments from both the parents and dentist a good relationship is started.
+With positive and encouraging comments from both the parents and Dr. Verma a good relationship is started.

 In order to build a good relationship we encourage the child’s first visit in their first year.
 At this time, we can discuss good oral hygiene practices, teething, fluoride requirements, oral habits, pacifier use, good nutrition and scheduling future visits to build a child’s confidence and comfort.
-Depending on a child’s dentition and oral health, radiographs can be taken before the age of five.
+Depending on a child's dentition and oral health, radiographs can be taken before the age of five or as needed.

 Preparing for the First Visit